Cherreads

 He looked at his sleeping son.

-Sorry, kid.
-Tried to keep that promise longer.
+Sorry, kid, I tried to keep that promise a little bit longer.

 Inside Yoo's Mind